|Your Taiwan CPA - An Affordable Taiwan Chartered Accountant & Legal Services Firm|

 In Taiwan, the two main types of incorporated companies are:

-A Private Limited Liability Company is the most common type of company in Taiwan; it may be registered with only one shareholder who can be an individual or a corporation.
+A Private Limited Liability Company is the most common type of company in Taiwan; it may be registered with only one shareholder who can be a human or a corporation.
 There is no requirement for shareholder(s) to be resident in Taiwan.

 The liability of the shareholders is limited to the amount, if any, paid on the shares issued to them.
 However, there is no minimum capital requirement.
 The company can be formed with an issued capital of TWD 10,000 that can subsequently be increased to the required amount.
 The par value of shares is not fixed.Representatives

-One man companies with a single (individual or corporate) shareholder are admissible and a company can only have one director.
+One-man companies with a single (person or corporate) shareholder are admissible, and a company can only have one director.
 A Company Limited by Shares must elect at least three directors to set up a board of directors and no working permit is required to be a director.
 Any person, including foreign nationals, at least 20 years old may be appointed as a director.

-Every foreign investor, a natural person or a legal entity, who plans to register a company under Taiwan Companies Act, must engage one agent acting on its, his or her behalf in Taiwan.
-The agent must be a Taiwan Certified Public Accountant or a Lawyer.
+Every foreign investor who plans to register a company under Taiwan Companies Act must engage one agent acting on behalf of its, his, or hers in Taiwan.
+The agent must be a Taiwan Certified Public Accountant (CPA) or a Lawyer.

 Directors of a Taiwan company bear a host of duties and responsibilities.
 The Companies Act requires directors to act honestly at all times and exercise reasonable diligence in discharging their duties.
 Directors’ duties fall under three main categories:

-An Auditor must be appointed if the registered capital is more than TWD30,000,000; company must make available the annul financial statement audit report to the Ministry of Economic Affairs.
+An Auditor must be appointed if the registered capital is more than TWD 30,000,000.
+The company must submit annul financial statement audit reports to the Ministry of Economic Affairs.

 A General Partnership

-In Taiwan, a General Partnership has two or more partners that are registered as a partnership entity, which is not a separate legal, each partnership has unlimited liability due to the willful misconduct or gross negligence of one partner or a group of partners.
+In Taiwan, a General Partnership has two or more partners registered as a partnership entity, which is not a separate legal.
+Each partnership has unlimited liability due to the willful misconduct or gross negligence of one partner or a group of partners.
 All of its partners are personally liable for the debts and obligations of the partnership except in situations where those debts and obligations arise as a result of their own negligence or fraudulence.
 The mutual rights and duties of the Taiwan partnership and its partners are governed by the partnership agreement.
-A General Partnership is not qualified to hire foreign employee, and its owner is not qualified to have a working permit.
+A General Partnership is not qualified to hire foreign employees, and its owner is not qualified to have a work permit.